Sorel Joan of Arctic

-Although these two boots share a lot of the same style and materials, there are still quite a few differences which might not be obvious from the pictures below.
+Although these two boots share a lot of the same style and materials, there are still quite a few differences that might not be obvious from the pictures below.

 Below are the overall specs, and then below a quick but deeper comparison for you to check out (just scroll on down :>).